mgabor3141/cloudgaming/README.md

 - **GPU Memory Usage**: Percentage of GPU memory used
 - **CPU Utilization**: System-wide CPU usage

 Metrics are collected every 10 seconds and stored in memory for the past 5 minutes.
-The system is considered "busy" if any of the metrics exceeded their thresholds at any point during the past 5 minutes.
+The system is considered "busy" only if a significant percentage (default 60%) of samples exceeded their thresholds, weighted by recency.
+More recent samples count exponentially more than older samples, so if the system is busy right now (even if it was idle earlier), it will be marked as busy.
+This prevents brief spikes from marking the system as busy while also ensuring current load is properly reflected.